From 5 pages to 2: making reports trusted by users while creating a scalable platform.

 60% Adoption

-Over legacy reporting, allowing us to sunset unused pages and reduce maintenance costs.
+Over legacy reports, allowing us to sunset legacy offerings.

 Role